 When I played Lola Faye Barnes in Del Shore's play Daughters of the Lone Star State, there is a scene at the end of act one where my character is completely humiliated and deeply hurt by the fact that someone flushed her homemade banana pudding down the toilet.

-Now, this is a broad comedy (albeit with huge heart) but Lola Faye doesn't know she's in a comedy; it feels more like a tragedy to her and her reaction must be real.
+Now, this is Daughters is a broad comedy (albeit with huge heart) but Lola Faye doesn't know she's in a comedy; it feels more like a tragedy to her and her reaction must be real.

 One night, I was able to cry by watching the particular and frequent dour downturn of the other actor's mouth, in judgment of my character.
 I focused on that frown of judgment and trying to mentally make it turn up into a smile.
 My body responded by first agitation and then, when all my efforts did not change her, real tears.

 In fact, as I'm thinking about this right now, years after my performance, it caused a sudden jerky, teary and spontaneous gasp when I again tried to mentally move that cruel, condemning frown!
 Use what the other actors in the scene with you so generously provide by their acting choices.
 Hone in on mannerisms and tone.

 Other nights during the production of the play, it may have